kodekodean-com/expressjs-demo/README.md

 # expressjs-demo

-How to use express JS - Middleware
+How to use express JS - Third Party Middleware

-first you need to create folder 'logger.js' on you root folder.

-and then paste this code:

-function log(req,res,next){
-    console.log('Logging...');
-    next();
-}

-module.exports = log

-and add this code to the top of your code on 'index.js'

-const logger = require('./logger');

-find code blow:
-app.use(express.json());

-add this code under the code you find before: app.use(logger); // basiccally this is a middleware.

-you can check the result on your bash while you run 'nodemon index.js' it will recorded on bash.
+hello for third party middleware of this express js you can find on their website.

+-go to resource menu
+-choose middleware

+you will see alot of middleware

+i will choose 'helmet' middlearware

 dont forget use service for hit http POST.